jkarlin/pause-document/README.md

-# A PauseFrame API Proposal
+# Pauisng Frames

 There are times for frames to be busy, and times when it's wasteful.
-When it's wasteful, pause it, so that it's not bothering your user.
-You, or the user, can easily resume it later.
+When it's wasteful, a frame should be paused, so that it's not bothering the user.
+When a frame is paused, it doesn't run script and it doesn't load resources.
+It just waits patiently to be resumed.

+Pausing may be initiated by conscientious script or by the browser in order to intervene on the user's behalf.
+If initiated by script, it can be resumed by script and optionally by the user (via a play button).
+If initiated by the browser, it can be resumed by the browser and optionally by the user.

+The JavaScript API to pause a frame looks like:

 ```javascript
 var frameElement = document.getElementById("hungryFrameId");